ziap/ziap.github.io/content/blog/bpe-1/index.md

 ];
 ```

-To get, for example, token `262`, we first subtract by the smallest non
+To get, for example, token `262`, we first subtract by the smallest
-singe-byte token, which is `256`, and index the array, or `pairs[262 - 256]`.
+non-singe-byte token, which is `256`, and index the array, or `pairs[262 -
-The optimal time complexity decoding algorithm can be implemented recursively
+256]`.
+The optimal time complexity decoding algorithm can be implemented
-as described above:
+recursively as described above:

 ```rs
 struct Decoder {